kiranbakale/AMI-Readme/docs/environment_advanced_hybrid.md

 The easiest way to do this is via the selected cloud providers tooling after the cluster has been provisioned:

-- Google Cloud Platform (GCP) - Can be setup and selected via the `gcloud get-credentials` command, e.g. `gcloud container clusters get-credentials <CLUSTER NAME> --project <GCP PROJECT NAME> --zone <GCP ZONE NAME>`.
+- Google Cloud Platform (GCP) can be setup and selected via the `gcloud get-credentials` command, e.g. `gcloud container clusters get-credentials <CLUSTER NAME> --project <GCP PROJECT NAME> --zone <GCP ZONE NAME>`.
 Where `<CLUSTER NAME>` will be the same as the `prefix` variable set in Terraform.
+- Amazon Web Services (AWS) can be setup and selected via the `aws update-kubeconfig` command, e.g. `aws eks --region <AWS REGION NAME> update-kubeconfig --name <CLUSTER NAME>`.
+Where `<CLUSTER NAME>` will be the same as the `prefix` variable set in Terraform.

-As a convenience, the Toolkit can automatically run this command for you in its configuration stage as well when the variable `kubeconfig_setup` is set to `true`.
+As a convenience, the Toolkit can automatically run these commands for you in its configuration stage when the variable `kubeconfig_setup` is set to `true`.
 This will be detailed more in the next section.

 ## 4. Configuring the Helm Charts deployment with Ansible

-Like Provisioning with Terraform, configuring the Helm deployment onto the Kubernetes cluster on Google Kubernetes Engine (as well as configuring the backend compute VMs as normal) only requires a few tweaks to your [Environment config file](environment_configure.md#environment-config-varsyml) (`vars.yml`) - Namely a few extra settings required for Helm.
+Like Provisioning with Terraform, configuring the Helm deployment for the Kubernetes cluster only requires a few tweaks to your [Environment config file](environment_configure.md#environment-config-varsyml) (`vars.yml`) - Namely a few extra settings required for Helm.

+By design, this file is similar to the one used in a [standard environment](environment_provision.md#configure-module-settings-environmenttf) with the following additional settings:

+- `kubeconfig_setup` - When true, will attempt to automatically configure the `.kubeconfig` file entry for the provisioned Kubernetes cluster.
+- `external_ip` - **GCP only** External IP the environment will run on.
+Required along with `external_url` for Cloud Native Hybrid installs.
+- `gcp_zone` - **GCP only** Zone name the GCP project is in.
+Only required for Cloud Native Hybrid installs when `kubeconfig_setup` is set to true.
+- `aws_region` - **AWS only** Name of the region where the EKS cluster is located.
+Only required for Cloud Native Hybrid installs when `kubeconfig_setup` is set to true.
+- `aws_allocation_ids` - **AWS only** A comma separated list of allocation IDs to assign to the AWS load balancer.
+  - With AWS you **must have an [Elastic IP](https://gitlab.com/gitlab-org/quality/gitlab-environment-toolkit/-/blob/master/docs/environment_prep.md#4-create-static-external-ip-aws-elastic-ip-allocation) for each subnet being used**, each Elastic IP will have an allocation ID that must be stored in this list.
-Here's an example of a file with all config for a [10k Cloud Native Hybrid Reference Architecture](https://docs.gitlab.com/ee/administration/reference_architectures/10k_users.html#cloud-native-hybrid-reference-architecture-with-helm-charts-alternative) and descriptions below:
+Below are examples for a `vars.yml` file with all config for each cloud provider based on a [10k Cloud Native Hybrid Reference Architecture](https://docs.gitlab.com/ee/administration/reference_architectures/10k_users.html#cloud-native-hybrid-reference-architecture-with-helm-charts-alternative):

+### Google Cloud Platform (GCP)

 ```yml
 all: